johnpeart/johnpeart.github.io/_posts/2023-12-09-recipes-are-broken.md

 If you want to tell me how your over-indulgent facsimile of your mum's homemade apple pie makes you quiver with every mouthful, you go right ahead.
 It's a free internet.
 I can scroll.

-No my objection is simpler: why can't these recipe writers provide an easy to follow list?
+No, my objection is simpler: why can't these recipe writers provide an easy-to-follow list?

 ## It's not 1 step if it contains multiple tasks

-Here's [an example of a recipe, for a bean and halloumi stew](https://www.bbcgoodfood.com/recipes/bean-halloumi-stew), that purports to have just 3 steps.
+Here's [an example of a recipe for a bean and halloumi stew](https://www.bbcgoodfood.com/recipes/bean-halloumi-stew) that purports to have just 3 steps.
 Here's step 1:

 > **Step 1** \
 > Heat 2 tbsp of oil in a frying pan over a medium heat.
 Add the onion and pepper, along with a pinch of salt and fry for 10 mins or until softened.
 Add the garlic, pesto and ground coriander, and cook for 1 min.
 Tip in the beans and tomatoes along with ½ can of water, then bring to a simmer and cook uncovered for 10 mins.